gearglow/ReptiliaWithATwist/The List.md

-Hermione, of course, had already picked up the flight spell from her time in Elysium.
+Hermione, of course, had already picked up the Unlimited Flight spell from her time in Elysium.
 So while Elysia taught the others how to fly unassisted, she started going over the rune schema diagrams on the whiteboards.
 After a bit, Luna joined her.

 "So this is the infamous curse on the DADA position," she murmured.